BrutLogic/Post/README.md

 ```
 - Our goal is to figure how `☝️running that` could result in `CoderAgent does all the things described above as my worflow`

-So, as I told you, agents are simple to implement.
+With my framework, agents are simple to implement.
 For it to have a prompt, we merely need to create and feed a file `{CoderAgent_base_dir}/prompts/CoderAgent.conv`.
 Nothing more, it will work.

 **Naive approach: Give it all the code and all the tools:**